maccam912/sleeperapp/README.md

 # Sleeperapp

-This repository contains a minimal [Fresh](https://fresh.deno.dev) web application built with Deno.
+This repository contains a [Fresh](https://fresh.deno.dev) web application built with Deno that renders data from the [Sleeper](https://sleeper.com) fantasy football API.
+The home page lists rosters for league `1248432621554237440` and the `/players` route shows an alphabetical list of players.

 ## Development